tskit-dev/tutorials/_sources/viz.md

 ```

 #### Leaf, sample & isolated nodes
-By default, sample nodes are square and non-sample nodes circular.
-However, neither need
+By default, sample nodes are square and non-sample nodes circular (at the moment this
+can't easily be changed).
+However, neither need to be at specific times: sample nodes can
-to be at time 0.
-Moreover, leaves need not be samples, and samples need not be leaves.
+be at times other than 0, and nonsample nodes can be at time 0.
+Moreover, leaves need not
-Here we change the previous tree sequence to make some leaves non-samples and some samples
+be samples, and samples need not be leaves.
+Here we change the previous tree sequence to
-internal nodes.
-To highlight the change, we have plotted sample nodes in green, and
+make some leaves non-samples and some samples internal nodes.
+To highlight the change,
-leaf nodes (if not samples) in blue.
+we have plotted sample nodes in green, and leaf nodes (if not samples) in blue.

 ```{code-cell} ipython3
 :"tags": ["hide-input"]